 It’s Your Baby, a guest article by Alan Cohen [with permission]

-In a remote region of the Andes, two tribes were feuding.
-One tribe lived high in the mountains and the other in the lowlands.
+In a remote region of the Andes, two groups were feuding.
+One group lived high in the mountains and the other in the lowlands.
 One day the highlanders raided the village of the lowlanders and kidnapped a baby.

 Suddenly, to their amazement, the rescue team saw the baby’s mother coming down from the mountain, holding her baby in her arms.
 Baffled, they asked her, “How were you able to scale this steep mountain and rescue your child, when we were unable to do so?”
 She answered, “It wasn’t your baby.”

 If you want something enough, you will find a way to do it.
 If you are not very motivated, you will either not attempt to reach a goal, or if you do, your efforts will be half-hearted and you will attain no measurable results.
 Motivation and intention are far more significant elements of success than circumstances.

 Do not assess your possibilities on the basis of the beliefs or the unsuccessful efforts of people less motivated than you.
 Their results are less a function of reality, and more a result of their beliefs and intentions.
 Nor do you need their permission to do what you want and need to do.